Pregnancy Care 5 min read

 kati chakrasana

-Kati Chakrasana is one the yoga exercise which pregnant women can perform.
-It tones up the waist, back, hips muscles, prevents spinal deformity and eases childbirth.
+Kati Chakrasana is a yoga exercise that pregnant women can perform.
+It tones up the waist, back, and hip muscles, prevents spinal deformity, and eases childbirth.

 baddha konasana

 Baddha konasana is another yoga asana for pregnant women.
-It improves flexibility in groin & hip region, makes easy and smooth delivery for pregnant women as well as stimulates and improves the function of the reproductive system.
+It improves flexibility in the groin and hip region, makes delivery easier and smoother, and stimulates the reproductive system.

 trikonasana

 Trikonasana helps maintain physical and mental balance.
 It is very useful for pregnant women since their center of gravity shifts.
-It helps in stretching the legs and strengthening body muscles and opens the hips which helps during delivery.
+It stretches the legs, strengthens body muscles, and opens the hips, which helps during delivery.
 It also reduces back pain and stress.

 shavasana

-Shavasana pose calms the mind, relaxes the body by releasing stress and repairs cells.
-This also helps in self-healing which is vital, as pregnant women should avoid taking pills.
-When we’re relaxed, our parasympathetic nervous system is activated, causing a lowered heart rate, a sense of calm, and a decreased release of stress hormones like adrenaline and cortisol.
+Shavasana calms the mind, relaxes the body by releasing stress, and repairs cells.
+This also supports self-healing, which matters since pregnant women should avoid taking pills.
+When we are relaxed, our parasympathetic nervous system is activated, causing a lowered heart rate, a sense of calm, and a decreased release of stress hormones like adrenaline and cortisol.

 What physical exercises to avoid

 There are exercises and activities that can be harmful during pregnancy.
-List of the activities that should be avoided:
+Here are the activities you should avoid:

-πŸ‘‰πŸΌ Activities where falling is likely such as skiing, horseback riding, or other high-impact sports, should generally be avoided.
+Activities where falling is likely such as skiing, horseback riding, or other high-impact sports.

-πŸ‘‰πŸΌ Activities with jarring motions or rapid changes in direction or high impact on the joints should be avoided.
+Activities with jarring motions or rapid changes in direction or high impact on the joints.

 Listen to your body during pregnancy, and stop exercising immediately if you experience any of these symptoms: